 pieralisi.com Listed by dragonforce Ransomware Group

 On May 27, 2026, the Italian industrial manufacturer Pieralisi appeared on the leak site of the DragonForce ransomware group.
-The company, which produces decanter centrifuges, separators, and olive oil extraction equipment, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data was stored in those systems could now be at risk.
+The company, which produces decanter centrifuges, separators, and olive oil extraction equipment, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data was stored in those systems could now be at risk.

 Public reporting indicates that DragonForce listed Pieralisi on its leak blog and claims to have stolen internal company files.
 The incident follows the group’s typical pattern of breaching a target’s network, encrypting systems, and threatening to publish data unless a ransom is paid.
 No confirmed total of records or specific victim count has been released.
 The primary source for the listing is the DragonForce leak site, mirrored by ransomware tracking platforms such as ransomware.live.